 Property Owner/Applicant Eligibility

-Qualified owner-applicants of 2- to 4-unit multifamily properties in the City's target area can receive funding of up to $30,000 per unit for approved rehab work.
+Qualified owner-applicants of 2- to 4-unit multifamily properties can receive funding of between $15,000 and $30,000 per unit for approved rehab work and energy efficiency improvements.
 The Program is funded by HUD's Community Development Block Grant and a Community Solutions Grant from MaineHousing.

 To qualify, applicants must:

-- Agree to the Program's guidelines for a 10-year-deferred, 0%-interest, 100% forgivable loan, secured by a mortgage on the property
+- Agree to the Program's guidelines for a 5- or 10-year-deferred, 0%-interest, 100% forgivable loan, secured by a mortgage on the property.

-- Rent the majority of the units during the 10-year loan period at a rate that does not exceed HUD's prevailing Fair Market Rents
+- Rent the majority of the units during the loan period at a rate that does not exceed Biddeford Housing Authority's prevailing Rent Payment Standards, based on bedroom size, for the City of Biddeford (less an allowance for any tenant-paid utilities).
+Please contact BHA for complete details.

 The property owner may not be an elected or appointed City official or City staff member.

 The Program assists properties that are in need of health, safety, or structural repair, major systems rehab, and/or energy efficiency improvements.
 By regulation, a primary focus will be on code compliance and removal of lead-based paint hazards.

 For living spaces, only necessary and permanent improvements that are not of a cosmetic or luxury nature are eligible for funding, including: